KasparEtter/ef1p/pages/email/email.md

 if the sender requires that the recipient's domain is included in the [server certificate](https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate), which is [usually not the case](#server-authentication).
+A standard for [securing `MX` records with TLS](#mail-transfer-agent-strict-transport-security) exists, though.

 A domain can list several servers that handle incoming mail.
 `MX` records assign a priority to each incoming mail server.
-The lower its number, the higher its priority.
+The lower the number, the higher its priority.
 This is useful for providing redundancy in case the most preferred server is not responding.
 Several servers with the same priority can be used for [load balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)).